 What do students think about EdExploreSRQ?

 How can parents and family members use EdExploreSRQ?

-EdExploreSRQ.com is accessible on your computer, tablet, or smartphone.
-Many organizations have family and summertime programs listed on the website.When your child is going on an exploration, look it up on EdExploreSRQ.com beforehand.
+The EdExploreSRQ website is accessible on your computer, tablet, or smartphone.
+Many organizations have family and summertime programs listed on the website.When your child is going on an exploration, look it up on EdExploreSRQ beforehand.
 Discuss what your child might see or do.
 Since you'll know more about the experience, there are fun activities you can enjoy together.
 You can also take your child back to the place they visited and let them be your "guide."

-Learn more about educational programs offered by organizations throughout our community by searching by provider to find locations, programs, schedules, and other information.
+Learn more about educational programs offered by organizations throughout our community by searching by provider on EdExploreSRQ.com to find locations, programs, schedules, and other information.